caizhuodi/DXARTS/AnimeDiff-text2video/README.md

 # AnimeDiff

-Comparision with other models is at https://zhuodicai.github.io/archive/ai-text2videocompare/index.html#animatediff.
+Comparison with other models is at https://zhuodicai.github.io/archive/ai-text2videocompare/index.html#animatediff.